MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem.md

 ### Step 3: Validate that the SIEM agent is working

-1. Make sure the status of the SIEM agent in the Cloud App Security portal is not Disconnected and there are no agent notifications.
+1. Make sure the status of the SIEM agent in the Cloud App Security portal is not **Connection error** or **Disconnected** and there are no agent notifications.
+It will show up as **Connection error** if the connection is down for more than two hours and as **Disconnected** if the connection is down for over 12 hours.
  ![SIEM disconnected](./media/siem-not-connected.png)

    Instead, the status should be connected, as seen here: